CDEDI pens PAC over Malawi Police IG

-The Centre for Democracy and Economic Development Initiatives (CDEDI) has penned Public Appointments Committee (PAC) of Parliament to register its disappointment and dissatisfaction with the performance of the Inspector General (IG) for the Malawi Police Service (MPS).
+The Centre for Democracy and Economic Development Initiatives (CDEDI) has penned Public Appointments Committee (PAC) of Parliament to register its disappointment and dissatisfaction with the performance of George Kainja, the Inspector General (IG) for the Malawi Police Service (MPS).

-In a letter which this publication has seen, CDEDI has pointed out that soon after his appointment, Dr. Kainja made a pledge to Malawians that his immediate task would be to ensure that the police should gain its lost glory by among many others mending the sour relationship that existed between the law enforcers and the citizens, and improve the internal security.
+In a letter which this publication has seen, CDEDI has pointed out that soon after his appointment, Kainja made a pledge to Malawians that his immediate task would be to ensure that the police should gain its lost glory by among many others mending the sour relationship that existed between the law enforcers and the citizens, and improve the internal security.

 But two years down the line, according to CDEDI, the situation is worse and far from being what was promised as Malawians are living in fear of their own lives and property.